Based on a true story.

 – Source: Census Bureau demographic analysis

-• “Including care experiences in stories normalizes care, depicts shared experiences so that caregivers and care recipients feel less alone, and helps viewers envision solutions to caregiving challenges.”
+• “ON THE ROOF normalizes care, depicts shared experiences and helps large audiences envision solutions to caregiving challenges.”

 – Caring Across Generations